coderCleric/lctweaks_pub/release/README.md

 # Installation
 Nothing special, just the same as any other BepInEx-reliant mod.
 Make sure that you have InputUtils installed though!

-# Known bugs/Misc notes
-- Auto-walk and hold-to-drop seem to not work with certain mods, not certain which ones though.
 - If you find any bugs or have any suggestions, feel free to post an issue on the [Github repo](https://github.com/coderCleric/lctweaks_pub)